 You know we love keeping our magnesium levels topped up (better sleep, less irritable, more relaxed, less tense – what’s not to love?).

-BUT we are fans of getting a boost of magnesium orally when it comes in the form of chocolate!
+BUT we are fans of getting a boost of magnesium orally when it comes in the form of good quality chocolate!

 Do yourself a favour and check out this recipe for chocolate salad (they’re just joking, it’s for Chocolate Truffles but with an added twist that renders them nigh on a health food) by Flourish Yoga in Takapuna.